 Lunch: We will be having a sit-down meal at the cafeteria at the Visitors Centre.
 If you enter the cafeteria, you must purchase your lunch there; you cannot bring a pre-packed lunch into the cafeteria.

 Walking: We will be birding both by foot and by car throughout the day.
 The hikes will range from 1-4 km in length on mostly flat terrain.
 In the case that there’s fresh snowfall, our walks will become a little more strenuous.

 Activity Scale: Out of five stars, with five being a strenuous day, this trip sits at a 3 out of 5 for most birders.
 Please ensure that by signing up for this tour, you’re acknowledging that you’re capable of multiple walks throughout the day (with a total mileage of approximately 7 km of hiking).

 Driving: We will be driving to various birding trails within Algonquin Park throughout the day.
 These will be relatively short drives.

 Meet at 8:45 AM at the entrance to East Gate entrance to the park. http://www.algonquinpark.on.ca/visit/camping/east-gate.php

 Accommodations: It’s possible that some of you may want to spend Saturday night in Whitney.
 For those driving up Friday afternoon, I recommend a sit-down meal at the Mad Musher.
-The East Gate motel serves a nice, simple and hearty breakfast at 8:00 AM.
-For this tour, you will book your own accommodations at the motel.
-Please let me know once you’ve booked.
+The East Gate motel serves an excellent, simple and hearty breakfast at 8:00 AM.
+For this tour, you will book your accommodations at the motel.
+Please let me know once you’ve scheduled.
 East Gate Motel: http://www.algonquineastgatemotel.com/